 The brand: Stella McCartney

-Ask someone to name a sustainable fashion house and there’s a good chance that “Stella McCartney” will be the reply.
+Ask someone to name a sustainable luxury fashion house and there’s a good chance that “Stella McCartney” will be the reply.
 This British label has been at the forefront of eco-conscious fashion for about two decades now, and it’s no surprise that it has stolen the hearts of both planet lovers and the fashion-obsessed.

 A Sustainable Apparel Coalition member, Stella McCartney uses recycled fabrics like nylon, polyester and cashmere.
 Viscose (or rayon) is sourced from Sweden’s sustainably managed and certified forests (this means the forests’ biodiversity and regeneration capacity are maintained), while wool is procured from animal welfare farms.
 Vegetarian leather, skin, fur and features ensure that the production of the brand’s luxurious products are not just better for the environment, but for animals too.

 The brand has also been open about the impact of its metal consumption, revealing it to be the highest impact material used.
 To combat damage to the planet, it has been investing in low-impact, recycled or recyclable metals.

 Items we’re eyeing

 The signature Falabella mini totes, of course!
 These roomy babies have been known to be sturdy wardrobe staples that pack a stylish punch, featuring soft vegan leather and woven brass chains that add a little edge.